 Today, we'll review your Sleep Diary and Nightmare Log and change your sleep routine as needed.
-We will review your progress working with your new dream.
-We may begin to work on a different nightmare.
+We will either discuss how the nightmare practice went over the last week and/or, we will rescript your new nightmare.
+Then we will discuss where to go from here now that this treatment is ending.